History of NAGRA

 How does NAGRA achieve these goals?

-NAGRA currently sponsors an annual conference.
-Conferences include an informative "Member Update" session where each member reports on gaming experiences, judicial decisions, legislative changes, and any other gaming related matters that have recently occurred in member jurisdictions.
+NAGRA currently hosts an annual conference, quarterly webinars, interest group meetings and provides access to members only discussion forums.
+Conferences include Interest Group Roundtable sessions where each member is given the opportunity to report on gaming experiences, judicial decisions, legislative changes, and any other gaming related matters that have recently occurred in member jurisdictions.